Virtual designs into physical objects

 Get your hands dirty

 Craft the item yourself or in a group according to plans using your own skills and tools plus readily available 'off-the-shelf' components.
-'How-to' step-by-step guides, sometimes with video, are increasingly being published on the internet for this kind of project.
+Lo-tech but effective.
+Step-by-step 'how-to' guides, sometimes with video, are increasingly being published on the internet for this kind of project.
+See Instructables as a good example.

 Or someones else's...